 With a highly trained staff, Strategies for Learning can help a student of any age develop individual strategies for making learning more manageable, more efficient, and ultimately more satisfying.

 Strategies for Learning was the reason our son was able to continue at the school he loved and be with his friends.
 Not only does Phyllis Koppelman provide academic support, organizational techniques and fun brain development games; she also creates a compassionate yet firm space for students to develop a strong level of competency.

 —Mother of 6th grader

 Past Event | Parents Helping Parents —

 Meet Ali Williams, a junior at New York University, who will share the challenges she faces as a student with learning disabilities and the knowledge she has gained from her experiences transitioning from high school to college.
 You will benefit from Ali’s inspirational story as she shares: Her roller-coaster ride from high school to community […]

 Written by Megan Jensen Parents frequently ask me what they can do to help their children develop math skills.
 Children have an inherent interest in handling money.
 Giving them opportunities to assist in making payments and counting out change will develop a better sense of decimals and improve their mental math calculations.
 Here are a […]

 Written by Judy Germick While meant to reinforce and extend classroom learning, homework is often a source of confusion, frustration, and stress for parents and students alike.
 Parents can help by making homework a priority and helping students develop good study habits.
 This will also help students develop a sense of responsibility and a work ethic that […]

 Navigating the New School Year

-Submission By Judy Germick To the cheers of some or the chagrin of others, summertime has come to a close, and a new school year has begun.
+Written by Judy Germick To the cheers of some or the chagrin of others, summertime has come to a close, and a new school year has begun.
 Whether your child entered school for the first time or is a high schooler, this is a time of renewed hopes and fears for both parents and students. […]